jupyter/notebook/README.md

 Technically speaking, `jupyterlab-classic` reuses **many** of the existing plugins for JupyterLab (notebook, toolbar), and also supports pre-built (federated) third-party extensions using the new distribution system added in 3.0.
 That way, extensions built for JupyterLab should also be compatible with `jupyterlab-classic`, as long as they can be added to the application shell provided by JupyterLab Classic.

+### Relation to other Jupyter frontends

+Jupyterlab-classic is an alternative frontend built using the latest Jupyter lab components, that is _similar_ to the classic Jupyter notebook UI.
+Below is a short description of where it stands when compared with other Jupyter UI projects.

+* Jupyter notebook - Classic frontend, classic notebook server.
+* nbclassic - Classic frontend, new jupyter server.

+* Jupyter lab - Jupyterlab frontend, classic notebook server.
+Extensions might not be compatible with classic Jupyter notebook since it is built with different components.
+With version 3.0 onwards, it uses the new jupyter server and supports federated extensions that don't need to be rebuilt on the client side.
+* Jupyterlab-classic - Classic-like frontend built with jupyterlab components, otherwise consistent with the latest version of Jupyterlab.
+Extensions built for Jupyterlab should work as long as the components they depend on are part of this classic interface.

 ## Prior art

 This project is mostly a reboot of the two previous attempts at making something similar: